 Now THIS is a digital marketing resume that will give you a high return on investment!

-Got any questions on how to write an SEM or digital marketing resume?
+Got any questions on how to write an SEM or digital marketing manager resume?
 Not sure how to talk about advertising skills or copywriting achievements?
 Get at us in the comments below, and thanks for reading!

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.